Deep in the jungles of Southeast Asia …

 One of the reasons why sutured wounds are at higher, not lower, risk of infection is that the suture material itself is a foreign body sitting in the wound.
 In one series of experiments, it was determined that just a few staph bacteria sitting on a piece of suture would cause a wound infection, whereas many more of these bacteria poured into an open wound did not result in infection.

 The next error—made by patients and clinicians alike—is to see a wound as a therapeutic (as opposed to diagnostic) problem.
 When someone has a laceration and we see fat showing through, everyone wants to jump in and sew it up.
 It is just human nature.
+Ok, maybe not for all humans.
 But the real issues are these: What has been injured?
 Is there a nerve, tendon or blood vessel injury?
 Is there a foreign body?
 Does the patient need a tetanus immunization?
 How can we reduce the risk of infection?
 If all you did with lacerations that were ordinarily sutured was to numb them with a drug like Novocaine, carefully explore them for serious deep injuries, wash them out carefully with salt water, and let them heal on their own, most would do just fine.
 Oral antibiotics work great if you take them before you get attacked by a tiger.
 After the laceration has occurred, it is hard to show they help, although I do use them for certain animal bites and very dirty wounds.
 Topical antibiotics do reduce wound infections.
 Bactroban and Polysporin ointments are two commonly used agents.
 Neosporin is popular, but one of its components, neomycin, can cause skin allergies.
 Several times, I’ve seen a patient with a red, angry wound several days after an injury that might appear to be infected, but was actually an allergic reaction to the neomycin component of Neosporin.

 Well why, then, should we sew up a wound?
 One answer is cosmetic.
 A laceration on the face will likely heal with a smaller scar if we sew it closed.
 We realize the folly, now, of Rambo sewing his own wound.
 In his case, the better cosmetic outcome is to have a larger, not a smaller, scar.
 However, wounds on the body probably heal faster if we sew them closed.
 Although your body has a built-in mechanism to shrink down and contract an open wound, it works more slowly than sewing it up.

 Patients often feel that plastic surgeons have some magic dust that they sprinkle on wounds and this results in smaller scars.
 The outcome from a wound is very subjective.
-If a patient looks at himself or herself in the mirror and sees a scar repaired by a plastic surgeon at a cost of $500 per stitch, the patient is likely to think, “Wow, look at my tiny scar.
+If a patient looks at himself or herself in the mirror and sees a scar repaired by a plastic surgeon at a cost of $1500 per stitch, the patient is likely to think, “Wow, look at my tiny scar.
 I’m so glad I insisted on having a plastic surgeon do the repair.”
-On the other hand, if God forbid some cowboy ER doc sews them up, then even staring at an identical scar, they will think, “Such a huge scar!
+On the other hand, if heaven forbid some cowboy ER doc sews them up, then even staring at an identical scar, they will think, “Such a huge scar!
 Why didn’t I get a plastic surgeon?!”

 In my twelve years in emergency medicine, I had plastic surgeons come in to do repairs on many occasions.
-For the vast majority of the types of routine lacerations I would see in the ER, the plastic surgeons did not necessarily do a better job than an ER doc.
+For the vast majority of the types of routine lacerations I would see in the ER, the plastic surgeons did not do a better job than an ER doc.
 Often it came down to who was more careful and patient.
 Once in a while, the plastic surgeons’ work was not as good, usually because they trimmed away too much healthy tissue and did more work than is ideal at an initial closure.
 Where plastic surgeons are invaluable is in wound revision.
 It can take 12 months to see the final scar result from a laceration, but when the outcome is not satisfactory to the patient, plastic surgeons are experts at wound revision.
 They are also experts at face lifts, and I intend to avail myself of that expertise when the time comes.
+And boy has it come!

 I often tell patients that I’d be willing to take credit for all the good scar outcomes and even the blame for the bad outcomes if I could.
 But the fact is that your own body and the nature of the wound determine most of what a scar will look like.
 The skill of the person doing the repair makes up only a small percentage of the final outcome.